matthewmueller/rfcs/text/0002-datamodel.md

 - `@@unique(_ fields: Identifier[], name: String?)`: Defines a composite unique constraint across fields

-#### Connector Provided Attributes
+#### Type Specifications

 In order to live up to our promise of not tailoring Prisma to the lowest-common database feature-set, connectors may bring their own attributes to the datamodel.

+The connector can bring all of it's own specific types into the datamodel.
 This will make your datamodel less universal, but more capable for the datasource you're using.
-Connectors will export a schema of capabilities that you can apply to your datamodel field and blocks
+Connectors will export a schema of capabilities that you can apply to your datamodel field and blocks.

 ```groovy
 connector pg {